olicoding/initialSetup/README.md

 REACT_APP_FIREBASE_PROJECT_ID="PROJECT_ID"
 ```

-And replace the values with the credentials from your Firebase account.
-If you dont have a Firebase account yet, please [create your own](https://firebase.google.com/).
-It's free and super simple.
+Be sure to replace the placeholder values in both files with your actual Firebase credentials and generated secret.

 <br />